Charlotteorsalad/DS-German-Credit-Risk/README.md

 </ol>

 <h2>License</h2>
-<p>This project is licensed under the MIT License - see the LICENSE file for details.</p>
+<p>This project is part of a university assignment and is not intended for commercial use.</p>